Czechs try to transform EU's relationship with Israel

 Brussels is now looking to use the improving relations between Israel and Arab countries to push forward its own European Neighbourhood Policy in the Middle East and North Africa on key issues such as food security and climate change.

-“The EU thought if the Arab countries are doing this, maybe it is in our interests to start a new policy with Israel,” says Berman.
+“The EU thought if the Arab countries are doing this, maybe it is in our interests to start a new policy with Israel,” says Bermant.
 “I think the EU is coming round to the idea that the Abraham Accords is a reality and there is an opportunity they can use to their advantage,” he adds.

 In August there were discussions between the EU, Morocco and Israel over water, and both Brussels and Israel hope to expand this format of co-operation to other issues.
 Israeli Ambassador to the EU Haim Regev told the IIR/Mitvin webcast that oil and food security were potential future topics.